Our rescue dog Seymour

-Adopting a rescue dog named Seymour was not the plan.
+Adopting our rescue dog named Seymour was not the plan.
 Ever since that March night when our red male Dobie dropped dead in front of my dog Shadow and me I have lurked on countless dog rescue sites specific for Dobermans.
 I have learned over the last sixteen months, just how massive is the number of abandoned dogs in this country.
-Although I had read and heard in conversations with breeders over the years about the vast numbers of great dogs who are abandoned by their owners for reasons incomprehensible to me, an up close and personal experience with a rescue shelter has engendered enormous respect and admiration for those thousands of men and women running shelters.

 Over several trips down to Fillmore, meeting and talking with Ardis and Colleen at the Saturday adoption days, we became fans of the amazing work and love these two shower on their Dobie rescue boys and girls.
 We learned too of the heartbreak caused when people return the dog who should have been granted his forever home.
 Like Archie.
 Like Apollo.
 And countless others who through no fault of their own are brought back to the shelter.

 I happened to be there one hot Saturday morning